-This annual national short fiction contest features a first place $2,000 cash award, and includes an invitation to an awards dinner on the campus of Rosemont College on Friday, October 11, 2013.
-New for 2013: a second place cash prize of $500 and third place cash prize of $250.
-The winning stories will appear in the Fall 2013 print and online issue of Philadelphia Stories.
-The Marguerite McGlinn Prize for Fiction is made possible by the generous support of the McGlinn, Hansma, and Dry families.
+This annual national short fiction contest features a first place $2,000 cash award and invitation to an awards dinner on Friday, October 7th, on the campus of Rosemont College; a second place cash prize of $500; and third place cash prize of $250.
+The first place story will be published in the print issue of Fall 2016 of Philadelphia Stories; the second and third place winning stories will appear in the Fall 2016 online issue.
+The Marguerite McGlinn Prize for Fiction is made possible by the generous support of the McGlinn and Hansma families.

 Contest Submission Guidelines:

 - Submission period: January 1-June 15, 2016.
 CLICK HERE TO ENTER THE CONTEST.

 - Previously unpublished works of fiction up to 8,000 words.
 Please note, "published" includes any work published in print or online, including online magazines, blogs, public social media sites, etc.

 - Multiple submissions will be accepted for the contest only.
 Simultaneous submissions are also accepted, however, we must be notified immediately if your work is accepted elsewhere.